ezippo/hoomd3_phosphorylation/README.md

   --mode {relax,ness,nophospho}  :
                         Default 'relax', phosphorylation is active without exchange SER/SEP with the chemical bath.
 If 'ness' also exchange step is added.
 If 'nophospho' phosphorylation and exchange are deactivated.

+  --logenergy    :   If specified, the log file will store also the potential energy acting on each particle for each pair potential.

 **Input file**